 What to do first

 Tell your creditor about your situation as soon as possible.
 A creditor is the person or organisation you owe money to.
+Ask the creditor to put a hold on your debts while you see a financial counsellor or get legal advice.
 You can try to change your repayment plans with the creditor by asking for more time to make payments or to pay back what you owe in instalments.
 Tell the creditor what you can afford to pay and how much time you think you need.
 A financial counsellor can help you with this.
 Financial counsellors provide free help for people with debt problems.

 If your debt is a credit card, personal loan or home loan (not a business loan) debt, you may also apply for a “hardship variation” to change your contract with the creditor.
 A hardship variation can give you more time to pay (called “extending the length of a loan”), reduce the amount you are paying with each payment or give you a break from paying anything for a period of time.